DevZupa/PlotManagement/P4L_Epoch.md

 **STEP 6 (Modifying remove.sqf)**<br>

-No more changes needed in this file
+No more changes needed in this file.
+RESTORE TO THE NORMAL REMOVES.SQF

 **STEP 7 (Modifying player_build.sqf, player_upgrade.sqf, and player_buildingDowngrade.sqf)**<br>
 ALL THREE OF THESE FILES NEED THE SAME EDIT, MAKE SURE YOU DO ALL FILES!!!!<br>